 RAF AKROTIRI STATION MUSEUM

-THE RAF Akrotiri Museum officially opened its doors on May 19.
-It was formally opened by Air Chief Marshal Sir Michael Beavis, a former Group Captain Flying at Akrotiri.
-Sir Michael spoke fondly of the Akrotiri of old; he then praised the way that present day Akrotiri operates with constant flexibility for the current operations.
+THE original RAF Akrotiri Museum officially opened its doors on May 19 2007.
+Now relocated as below, It was formally opened by Air Chief Marshal Sir Michael Beavis, a former Group Captain Flying at Akrotiri.
+Sir Michael spoke fondly of the Akrotiri of old; he then praised the way that present day Akrotiri operates with constantakro museum.jpg (168879 bytes) flexibility for the current operations.
 The opening ceremony was attended by Commander British Forces Air-Vice Marshal Lacey, Commander Western Sovereign Base Area Group Captain Bairsto, and representative members of both the Aircrew and RAF Associations, as well as serving members of RAF Akrotiri.

 The museum charts the history of the Station from its infancy in July 1955 when the first 30 personnel were posted to the dry, dusty scrubland of the Akrotiri Peninsula, through the heady days when the roar of Vulcans and Lightnings echoed overhead, to what's happening at the Station now.